 You may well wonder why?
-Well, apart from its exotic charm and appeal and its magnificent location on a peninsula between the Mekong and Nam Khan Rivers, there is also so much to see and do in Luang Prabang and its surrounds all year round.
+Well, apart from its exotic charm, serenity, and laid back lifestyle, its magnificent location on a peninsula between the Mekong and Nam Khan Rivers, there is also so much to see and do in Luang Prabang and its surrounds all year round.

 After living and guiding in Laos for a combined total of more than 50 years, we have a wealth of experience and in-depth knowledge on the city and region, to identify what we believe are the top or 10 Best Things to do in Luang Prabang.

 Unlike many so-called travel writers and bloggers, who flit in and out on a sponsored trip with a guide book, with no in-depth experience or cultural immersion whatsoever.